 In January 2017, the Government announced that Bailrigg was to become one of the 14 Garden Villages to be prepared across the country.
 Find out more about Bailrigg Garden Village.

 At Full Council on Wednesday 20th December 2017 the Strategic Policies & Land Allocations DPD and the Review of the Development Management DPD were approved for Publication and Submission to the Government via the Secretary of State.
-It is anticipated that following this decision the Council will formally publish the two DPDs for a 6 week period at the beginning of February 2018, inviting representations on its soundness and legal compliance, before submitting the document in late May 2018.
+Following this decision the Council formally published the two DPDs for an 8 week period from 9 February 2018, inviting representations on its soundness and legal compliance, before submitting the documents in late May 2018.

 Once adopted by the council, the Strategic Policies and Land Allocations DPD and accompanying Policies Map will replace any site specific guidance from the strikethrough edition of the Lancaster District Local Plan 1996 – 2016 (adopted in 2004 and reviewed in 2008).